ToffertheCreator/simple-chatbot/README.md

   "* Running on local URL:  http://127.0.0.1:7860"
 --> Copy and paste the URL into your browser to interact with the chatbot.

+# Note
+* Responses in general query may take a few minutes to generate, this is due to the extensive web scraping being executed one by one to not overwhelm the server and not get banned.
+Please be patient.

 # Future Improvements
 * User Personalization: Add the ability for users to save preferences or past queries for a personalized experience.
 * Advanced Summarization: Improve the summarization algorithm to handle more complex topics and provide more concise answers.